- How to access data advertised ...

 The following steps should be completed to request data promoted through an AO:

 - Browse and select AOs

-You can browse open AOs by navigating to Earth Online’s search window, selecting the ‘Data’ tab, and choosing ‘Announcement of Opportunity’ from the dropdown menu.
+You can browse open AOs by navigating to Earth Online’s search window, selecting the ‘Data’ tab, and choosing ‘Announcement of Opportunity (Restrained)’ from the dropdown menu.